 Bill Collector vs. Gauge

 Week 11, after his stunning performance against Stack Almighty, fans and the battle rap community were expecting more greatness from Bill Collector.
 He did not disappoint.
-In fact, his rhymes and the execution of his performance earned him a battle score of 149 – just 1 point shy from a perfect score of 150.
-With an exceptional performance, many battle rap enthusiasts believe Bill Collector was robbed of the opportunity to have another 150.
-However, even so, the battle was an exceptional one and cemented Bill Collector’s with the highest Total Battle Score thus far this season.
-At 299 points.
+His rhymes and the execution of his performance earned him a battle score of 149 – just 1 point shy from a perfect score of 150.
+With exceptional performance, many battle rap enthusiasts believe Bill Collector was robbed of the opportunity to have another 150.
+However, even so, the battle was exceptional and cemented Bill Collector’s with the highest Total Battle Score thus far this season at 299 points.

 Bill Collector vs. XQZ

-Many think he wasn’t well-prepared, and this was one of the biggest upsets of the season because of his unbelievable performance before this round.
-The performance knocked him down from a #1 seed in the to a # 3 seed, and he only made the playoffs by 3 points in his stacked division.
-Overall, this was a heavy loss and was felt by the fans and the battle rap community at large.
+Many think he wasn’t well-prepared, and this was one of the season’s biggest upsets because of his unbelievable performance before this round.
+The performance knocked him down from a #1 seed to a # 3 seed, and he only made the playoffs by 3 points in his stacked division.
+Overall, this was a heavy loss felt by the fans and the battle rap community at large.

 1st round of the playoffs: Bill Collector vs. Dunsh

 Now a #3 seed, Bill Collector was set to face Dunsh, a #2 seed from the East division.
-With Dunsh dominating the entire season, remaining undefeated, and Bill Collector’s less-than-stellar performance against XQZ, the some fans in the culture had expectations for Dunsh to be a match up problem for Bill, as he is equipped with a similar skill-set as XQZ.
-However, in a surprising turn of events, Bill Collector came back with a vengeance and completely stole the show with a dominant performance.
+With Dunsh dominating the entire season, remaining undefeated, and Bill Collector’s less-than-stellar performance against XQZ, some fans in the culture had expectations for Dunsh to be a match-up problem for Bill, as he is equipped with a similar skill set as XQZ.
+However, in a surprising turn of events, Bill Collector returned with a vengeance and completely stole the show with a dominant performance.
 While this was Dunsh’s first loss in the season, It was the toughest loss he’s had all year.
-This performance from Bill was so dominant, it later had implications on Dunsh’s placement in the Top 20 voting for Champions of the Year(COTY) for 2021..
+Bill’s performance was so dominant that it later had implications on Dunsh’s placement in the Top 20 voting for Champions of the Year(COTY) for 2021.

 Quarter Finals: Bill Collector vs. MadFlex